smallrye/smallrye-stork/docs/docs/service-discovery/consul.md

 Consul makes it simple for services to register themselves and to discover other services via a DNS or HTTP interface.
 External services can be registered as well.

+As [specified](https://developer.hashicorp.com/consul/api-docs/agent/service#address) in the Consul documentation, if the host address is not provided, Stork will automatically use the Consul node address for the instance.

 This page explains how Stork can use Consul to handle the service discovery and service registration.

 ## Dependency